brianjmalone/ripit-pattern-search-simplified/README.md

 rip 'import <> from <>'
 ```

-It's a little like globbing, but with <> instead of *.
+It's basically globbing, but with <> instead of *.

-Often, you can get away with "rg import" but this provides a bit more safety and a small price in keystrokes.
+Often, you can get away with "rg import" but this provides a bit more safety for a few keystrokes.

 ```bash
 # Usage: find context managers